Lady Gaga & Bradley Cooper's

 Lady Gaga and Bradley Cooper receive another #Oscars standing ovation once they return to take their seats after performing Shallow. pic.twitter.com/KWdBmPYKlC— Ramin Setoodeh (@RaminSetoodeh) February 25, 2019

-"Shallow" went on to win Best Original Song, with Gaga giving an emotional speech about determination.
+"Shallow" went on to win Best Original Song and, with Gaga giving an emotional speech about determination.

 "This is hard work...and it's not about winning...but about not giving up," she told the audience.